How To Improve Your Travel Photos

 *First, Learn Your Camera

-Whether you are shooting on a DSLR, mirrorless, or smartphone, the first tip for travel photography is to get to know your camera equipment.
-Read the instructions for your camera, play with all the buttons and settings and practice, practice, practice.
+Whether you’re shooting with a DSLR, mirrorless camera, or smartphone, the first tip for travel photography is to get to know your camera equipment.
+Read the instructions for your camera, play with all the buttons and settings, and practice, practice, practice.
 I still practice every weekend while walking in my neighbourhood.
-When you pick up your camera after all the practice, you will feel comfortable and know exactly what to do.
-Then, getting better pictures will make them more accessible to you.
+After all the practice, when you pick up your camera, you will feel comfortable and know exactly what to do.
+Then, getting better pictures will make them more accessible.

 *Keep your batteries warm in winter

-Take your battery and any extras from the camera & bag and put them in a pocket close to your body.
-You’ll want to make sure that you can easily access this pocket.
-Pop the battery into the camera when you think you’ll be shooting.
+Take your battery and any extras from the camera and bag, and put them in a pocket close to your body.
+Make sure you can easily access this pocket.
+When you’re ready to shoot, insert the battery into the camera.

 When you’re done shooting, please remove it from the camera and put it in your pocket.
-At home do not open your camera or memory card, let them warm up first.
+At home, please do not open your camera or memory card; let them warm up first.

 **Focus on the Golden and Blue Hours